tbone-framework/TBone/docs/source/data.rst

 ----------------

 De-serialization is the process of constructing a data model from raw data, usually passed into the API.
 The ``Model`` class implements a ``deserialize`` method which, by default, matches the data being passed to the fields defined on the model.
-Variables assigned are assigned to their respective fields and the object's data is validated.
+Variables are assigned to their respective fields and the object's data is validated.
 Developers may want to customize this behavior to control how models are deserialized, from data.

-readonly
+Readonly
 ~~~~~~~~~

 Every model field can be assigned with the ``readonly`` attribute.